Bike Tripper

 Jekyll Island

 Jekyll Island is a barrier island in Georgia's Golden Isles.
 With 25 miles of paths and trails, the whole island is bikeable for visiting historic sites and enjoying scenic water views.
-Biking is diverse, from beach to marsh to maritime forest and to the National Historic Landmark District including the Jekyll Island Club (1888) and the "cottages" once owned by wealthy vacationers.
-Once a winter retreat for the wealthy, the island today is a Georgia State Park governed by the Jekyll Island Authority, a self-supporting state agency created to serve as steward of the island - by law, 65% of the island including parks and picnic areas must remain in a mostly natural state.
+Biking is diverse, from beach to marsh to maritime forest, and to the National Historic Landmark District including the Jekyll Island Club (1888) and the "cottages" once owned by wealthy vacationers.
+Once a winter retreat for the wealthy, the island today is a Georgia State Park - by law, 65% of the island including parks and picnic areas must remain in a mostly natural state.
+Park fee applies to visit and park on the island (bikes and pedestrians free).
 (Detailed map and photos below.)

 Location: Glynn County, GA (See map)